Maraapunisaurus

+―120 tons in mass and 35–40 m long, which still makes Maraapunisaurus the third longest animal to have ever lived behind Bruhathkayosaurus and Supersaurus specimen BYU 9024, as well as having the tallest and largest neural spine out of any animal (2.7 m).

 History of study

 Original description

 The holotype and only known specimen of Maraapunisaurus fragillimus was collected by Oramel William Lucas, shortly after he had been hired as a fossil collector by the renowned paleontologist Edward Drinker Cope, in 1877.
 Lucas discovered a partial vertebra (the neural arch including the spine) of a new sauropod species in Garden Park, north of Cañon City, Colorado, close to the quarry that yielded the first specimens of Camarasaurus.
 The vertebra was in poor condition, but astonishingly large.
 It was probably colored a very pale tan, tinted with maroon, like most fossils from the same area.
 The preserved parts perhaps measured 1.5 m in height; its original height might have been as tall as 2.7 m.
 Lucas sent the specimen to Cope's house in Philadelphia in the spring or early summer of 1878, and Cope published it as the holotype specimen of a new species in the genus Amphicoelias as A. fragillimus, that August.
 In addition to this vertebra, Cope's 1879 field notes contain an entry for an "[i]mmense distal end of femur”, located only a few tens of meters away from the giant vertebra.
 This specimen was never formally referred to the species.
 Maraapunisaurus means 'huge reptile' based on maraapuni, the Southern Ute for 'huge'.

 The specific name was chosen to express that the fossil was "very fragile", referring to the delicateness of the bone produced by very thin laminae (vertebral ridges).
 In 1902, Oliver Perry Hay hypercorrected the name to the Latin fragilissimus, but such emendations are not allowed by the ICZN (International Code of Zoological Nomenclature).
 In any case, fragillimus is the correct superlative of fragilis in Latin.
 As revealed in Cope's notebooks, which he recorded based on Lucas' report on excavation site locations in 1879, the specimen came from a hill south of the Camarasaurus quarry now known as "Cope's Nipple", also sometimes known simply as "the Nipple" or "Saurian Hill".